 Jessica’s motto is: Adventure first, then write!
 When not running around exploring nature, she chases multiple versions of herself and feeds furry babies.
 She is also the author of Walk Your Path, The Golden Rule, The Embracing Entropy Series, My Family Is Different and more.
 She is a current member of the Missouri Writer’s Guild and SCBWI.

-She loves writing all kinds of stories but focuses mainly on adult non-fiction, children’s, and speculative fiction.
+She loves writing all kinds of stories but focuses mainly on adult non-fiction and children’s.
 As a dyslexic Pagan, Jess loves all types of people, but also writes about spiritual issues and the fun of a brain that works differently.

 Her writing has won:

 2018 Bards & Sages Author of the Year Award

 2018 3rd Place Missouri Writer’s Guild Children’s Book Award for, The Golden Rule

 2018 3rd Place Missouri Writer’s Guild Short Story Award for, English Escape

 2018 3rd Place Bards & Sages Short Fiction Award for, By the Stars

 2018 Story of the Year Bards & Sages Award for, Gold Bands